 By R.D.
 Miller

+This is not an indictment on the local medical system, but a light on a dark issue where others do not have a voice or few with a voice will remain silent.
 Jamaica and by extension of the Caribbean have excellent doctors.
-They have been pivotal in the quality of lives despite an up-hill battle to overcome the challenges in public health.
+They have been pivotal in the quality of lives, despite an uphill battle to overcome the daunting challenges in public health.

 Being a doctor gives them significant rights and responsibility.
 And with this enormous power, and influence, one must ensure accountability that put patients first.